LagaV/brother_ql_web/README.md

     -   Rotated markdown automatically enables paged mode and keeps page numbers upright after slicing.
     -   Use the `---PAGE---` marker in paged markdown to force an explicit page break.
     -   Standard-orientation markdown renders within the printable width and hides page-number controls.
--   A Markdown “Auto render preview” toggle mirrors the live-preview experience of the other print modes.
+-   A Markdown "Auto render preview" toggle mirrors the live-preview experience of the other print modes.
 -   Font size inputs are interpreted as typographic points; the UI label reflects this (`Font Size (pt)`).
 -   Slicing, footer space, and margin handling have been tightened for both standard and rotated markdown previews.